chilli-axe/mpc-autofill/desktop-tool/docs/Desktop-Tool.wiki.addendum.md

 > - You sign in yourself.
 The tool then creates the product, uploads the PDF, and opens the checkout page for your review.
 It never submits payment.
 > - Multiple XML files use the same browser session, with a prompt between orders.
 >
 > DriveThruCards requires Ghostscript.
-When it is missing, the tool asks before trying to install it with Homebrew, winget, apt, dnf, or yum.
+When it is missing, the tool asks before downloading a pinned, checksum-verified installer on macOS or Windows, or using apt, dnf, or yum on Linux.
 If you decline, install Ghostscript yourself and return to the prompt.
 >
 > For more consistent print colours, the tool looks for Adobe's US Web Coated (SWOP) ICC profile in the usual system folders and in `~/.mpc-autofill/`.
 If it cannot find the profile, it can download Adobe's end-user profile bundle, verify its SHA-256 checksum, and cache the profile.
 You can decline and continue with Ghostscript's default colour conversion.